askmeegs/build-a-platform-with-krm/2-setup/README.md

 github_token = ""
 ```

-1. **Set up application default credentials** for your project - this allows Terraform to create GCP resources on your behalf.
+7. **Set up application default credentials** for your project - this allows Terraform to create GCP resources on your behalf.

 ```
 gcloud auth application-default login
 ```

-1. **Run `terraform init`.** This downloads the providers (Github, Google Cloud) needed for setup.
+8. **Run `terraform init`.** This downloads the providers (Github, Google Cloud) needed for setup.
 On success, you should see:

 ```
 Terraform has been successfully initialized!
 ```

-1. **Run `terraform plan`.** This looks at the `.tf` files in the directory and tells you what it will deploy to your Google Cloud project.
+9. **Run `terraform plan`.** This looks at the `.tf` files in the directory and tells you what it will deploy to your Google Cloud project.

 ```
-Plan: 7 to add, 0 to change, 0 to destroy.
+Plan: 31 to add, 0 to change, 0 to destroy.

 Changes to Outputs:
-  + kubernetes_cluster_host = (known after apply)
+  + kubernetes_admin_cluster_name   = "cymbal-admin"
-  + kubernetes_cluster_name = "cymbal-test-1"
+  + kubernetes_dev_cluster_name     = "cymbal-dev"
-  + project_id              = "krm-awareness"
+  + kubernetes_prod_cluster_name    = "cymbal-prod"
-  + region                  = "us-central1"
+  + kubernetes_staging_cluster_name = "cymbal-staging"
 ```

-1. **Run `terraform apply`.** It will take a few minutes for Terraform to set up the cluster and the Cloud Build pipeline.
+10. **Run `terraform apply`,** and enter `yes` when prompted.
+It will take a few minutes for Terraform to set up the cluster and the Cloud Build pipeline.
 When the command completes, you should see something similar to this:

 ```
 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.